GoldenAchiever/year100millionbc/index.md

 title: Home
 layout: home
 ---
+you are barely human. the world is new and fire is rare. the world is cruel. fULL of teeth and storms and hunger.

 This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.